 Hawkman and Hawkgirl have been reincarnated throughout the ages and some of those lives are commemorated here.
 From left to right is Lady Celia Penbrook and the Silent Knight; Prince Khufu and Princess Chay-Ara (their first lives); Nighthawk and Cinnamon.

-Page 22 – Panels 2 & 3 Allen mentions Carol – this is Carol Ferris, long-time on again/off again girlfriend of Jordan.
+Page 22 – Panels 2 and 3: Allen mentions Carol – this is Carol Ferris, long-time on again/off again girlfriend of Jordan.
 For a long time she was (as mentioned above) Star Sapphire, a separate persona that would take over Carol’s body.
 As far as Jordan is aware, the Star Sapphire is no longer a threat to Ferris.

-Page 22 – Panel 5 Alfred Pennyworth contacts the JLA and, at the same time, explains the mistake he mentioned earlier – that of honoring Bruce Wayne’s wishes and burying him next to his parents.
-The Richard he mentions is, of course, Richard “Dick” Grayson, once Robin, then Nightwing, now Batman.
+Page 22 – Panel 5: Alfred Pennyworth contacts the JLA and, at the same time, explains the mistake he mentioned earlier – that of honoring Bruce Wayne’s wishes and burying him next to his parents.
+The Richard he mentions is, of course, Dick Grayson, once Robin, then Nightwing, now Batman.

-Pages 24 & 25 – Panel 1 The Guardians view four close ups of the War of Light.
+Pages 24 and 25 – Panel 1: The Guardians view four close ups of the War of Light.
 The top left shows the Star Sapphire vs. the Sinestro Corps as mentioned above; the only new member not mentioned is to the right of SC Tekkik, the Sinestro Corps member Tri-Eye.

 The next close up, in the top right hand corner of the panel, shows the Sinestro Corps.
 Mongul, the current leader, is front and centre and to the right, nearest the bottom, looks to be SC Arkillo.
 Not sure if the one on the left – the blue skinned, elongated head – has a name.

 Below that are the Green Lanterns (GL) fighting the Red Lanterns (RL).
-From the top of the circle working clockwise are: an unknown Red Lantern being blasted by Hannu; GL Graf Toren; GL Hannu; GL Tomar-Tu; Alpha Lantern Boodikka; RL Zilius Zox; RL Vice (possibly); another unknown Red Lantern with blue skin.
+From the top of the circle working clockwise are: an unknown Sinestro Corps member being blasted by Hannu; GL Graf Toren; GL Hannu; RL Bleeze; GL Tomar-Tu; Alpha Lantern Boodikka; RL Zilius Zox; RL Vice (possibly); another unknown Red Lantern.